 Wood oils are just one way of effectively treating Oak hand rails.
 Whether it's a natural oil such as Tung oil, Teak oil or Linseed oil, or a blended oil such as Danish oil.
 A more modern alternative that is quicker drying, requires fewer coats, is durable yet easy to maintain are the range of hard wax oils, a wood oil can give Oak a durable, natural looking finish with easy maintenance and repairs

 The best way to stop any wood from being bleached by the sun and going grey is to treat it with a product with dedicated UV inhibitors which absorb the harmful rays before it reaches the wood.
 One such product is Osmo UV Protection Oil Extra.
 This is available in a clear and a selection of attractive wood colours.
 They have been designed to act like sun-tan lotion for the wood.
 Although these products greatly slow the greying process, they will not stop it completely.
 They require regular maintenance and re-application every 18-24 months to get the best out of the product and to keep the grey away!

 If the paint on your hand rails is tired or loose and flaky, you might want to consider stripping them and refinishing with another paint to match the previous finish.
-The best place to start is with a traditional paint stripper like Paint Panther Paint and Varnish Remover or Nitromors All Purpose Paint and Varnish Remover.
+The best place to start is with a traditional paint stripper like Paint Panther Paint and Varnish Remover or other paint stripper or remover.
 These are a viscous liquid, with a custard-like consistency and can be applied directly to the wood and left for a short amount of time, before being scraped off with a flat knife into a suitable container.
 This can be repeated as many times as necessary.
 Once all excess product is removed, a light sanding to smooth out all of the edges and remove the last small areas of old product and you are ready to go!